proycon/flat/README.rst

 to the right version, if explicit version numbers are used.

-New versions of FLAT may introduce new configuration options for your ``settings.py``.
+New versions of FLAT may introduce new configuration options for your ``settings.py`` (introduced in next section).
 Please inspect the differences between your variant of ``settings.py`` and the one provided with FLAT, and copy what is needed.

 Don't forget to restart your webserver as well as the FoLiA Document Server (``foliadocserve``) after each upgrade.

-Note that newer FLAT versions may introduce new configuration variables for your ``settings.py`` (see next section).

 -------------------------
 FLAT Configuration